If you are applying for this course from within the UK click Apply Now

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Further consider the form and the appropriateness of the medium for the articulation of your ideas, choosing from Fine Art’s wide portfolio of subjects: painting, drawing printmaking, sculpture, digital, performance and installation.
 Examine through practical work the creation of an artwork from concept to realisation.
 Experiment and learn about possible new combinations of media and forms.
-Benefit from workshops delivered by Sunderland Futures and Enterprise Place, which will enable you to further develop your understanding of professional routes for art graduates and begin to reflect on your aspirations.
+Benefit from workshops delivered by the Employability and Enterprise Hub and Enterprise Place, which will enable you to further develop your understanding of professional routes for art graduates and begin to reflect on your aspirations.

 Develop your own studio practice towards installing a live exhibition open to a public audience, learning how to install, curate and advertise your exhibition, including poster design, managing a budget, organising an exhibition opening, and recording your live project outcome in an appropriate media.
 Alternatively, research and present a proposal for a socially engaged arts project, with a supporting body of artwork.
 Locate your ideas within a wider audience outside of your studio, finding a place and context for your art in society.